vilsijain/vilsijain/README.md

 **Amazon Alexa Community speaker**- I give talks in community in different groups regarding github,open source etc.

 **IncubatedIND Fellow member**- I organize and managed Hackathon, Bootcamp, Sessions and Hackathon in many countries and I was organizer of country UGANDA others.

-Casio Campus Ambassador (Intern) Working as marketing with college first year and other telling good calculator casio .

 **Congle -**ML Engineer - (Intern) I**** have to work on Machine Learning projects recommendation and App development and for database